 The doctor understandably disagreed with RIT's decision and filed a complaint with the New York State Department of Human Rights (DHR).
 Such complaints are a preliminary step towards pursuing a formal employment discrimination lawsuit.
 Last December the DHR issued its final report, which was recently published by the Democrat & Chronicle.

 According to the findings made by the DHR's investigator, there is “probable cause to support the allegations of the complaint.”
 Specifically, the investigator corroborated the doctor's position that there was no written policy preventing her from providing HRT to transgender students.
 Furthermore, there was “no documentation to establish” that the doctor was insubordinate and refused to follow purported orders to stop providing treatments.
 To the contrary, the investigator noted that the doctor received a positive performance evaluation just one month before her summary dismissal.

 That said, the investigator said there were additional issues that required a “full public hearing” into the doctor's complaint before it could be conclusively stated that her firing was an act of illegal discrimination.
 According to the Chronicle & Democrat, RIT and the doctor are “in settlement negotiations,” which would negate the need for a formal hearing or lawsuit.

 Have You Been a Victim of Gender Identity Discrimination?

 The charged political climate surrounding transgender rights sometimes obfuscates the fact that there are real individuals who suffer as the result of discriminatory acts.
-If you have faced harassment or discrimination in the workplace due to your gender identity and need guidance from a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at (646) 760-6493 today.
+If you have faced harassment or discrimination in the workplace due to your gender identity and need guidance from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., at (646) 760-6493 today.